 Project Access exists to assist communities across the nation with establishing and sustaining coordinated systems of charity care.
 There are ten active Project Access programs in North Carolina, each unique to its own community.
-The goal of Project Access in Johnston County is to provide the opportunity for every resident to visit a primary care physician and receive quality and professional care.
+The goal of Project Access in Johnston County is to provide the opportunity for every uninsured resident to visit a primary care physician and receive quality and professional care.

 Frequently Asked Questions

 Project Access is available to low-income, uninsured residents up to age 64, who are not eligible for Medicaid, Medicare, worker’s compensation, VA benefits, or any other type of health insurance plan or coverage.

 To qualify for enrollment in Project Access:

 - You must be a resident of Johnston County.

 - You must NOT qualify for ANY type of health insurance benefit.